A short Bhutan tour featuring the major cultural highlights of amazing Bhutan including the Tiger’s Nest and more .

 For more, see: BHUTAN TOURIST CHARGES EXPLAINED

 The price shown is for guideline purposes.
-The price is inclusive of the DAILY SUSTAINABLE DEVELOPMENT FEE, all accommodations described in the detailed itinerary (twin share in hotels) - An English-speaking Bhutanese guide
+The price is inclusive of the DAILY SUSTAINABLE DEVELOPMENT FEE, all accommodations described in the detailed itinerary (twin share) - An English-speaking Bhutanese guide

 Private airport transfers